Skip to main content

 A grant may be used to fund a single visit or, particularly if one is visiting a unit or units in the UK, a series of visits.
 We are not prescriptive about the length of the visit but typically visits to overseas centres have been 6-8 weeks.
 It is not intended that these funds would be used to support extended international fellowships.

-Return the application form by email or post your application to:
+Email your application form or post it to:

 British Association of Urological Surgeons Ltd